Trip Highlights

 Accommodation and Meals in the Tent Peak Expedition

 While at the Tent Peak Climbing, we cannot guarantee to give you that the lodges will be of full facilities.
 And the lodging options are limited.
-Nepal Nomad simply manages the simplistic family-run lodges, with a large sociable central dining area and a cozy chimney burning fire.
+Nepal Nomad simply manages the simplistic family-run lodges, with a large sociable central dining area and a cozy chimney-burning fire.
 We also recommend you to use your own sleeping bags in the lodes and you may also have to share the bathrooms and access to the shower.
-These lodges do not have all the facilities but it gives you the essence of mountain people lifestyle
+These lodges do not have all the facilities but it gives you the essence of the mountain people's lifestyle

 Altitude Sickness Risk in the Tent Peak Climbing Journey

-Responsible Travel and Transportation facilities during the trip of Tent Peak Summit
+Responsible Travel and Transportation facilities during the trip to Tent Peak Summit

 Nomads have a natural responsibility towards nature or the environment that they are going to make themselves a part of during any trip, so, we shall travel responsibly without any alteration to the natural as well as the social environment in any form without permission to do so by authority.
 In the Tent Peak Summit adventure, various modes of commutes can be used which differs according to the region which is whether you are in the city area or the trekking region.
-However, the regular means of commute are; Airplane, Helicopter and private vehicles.
+However, the regular means of commuting are; Airplanes, helicopters, and private vehicles.